RolandHenryLaboratory/Chi-Separation/README.md

 ```matlab
 B0_strength = 7;
 ```
+For the B0 direction, I am currently loading the original magnitude image into the toolbox.
+After the toolbox asks you to import the JSON file, check the B0 direction displayed in the Parameters section.

 **Force Even Spatial Dimensions** <br>
 The chi-separation processing workflow forces the first three image dimensions to be even.
 Apply even padding to magnitude: